Dementia Care Specialist

 Brain Health Check-Ups – Free and quick brain health check-ups, used as a tool to identify changes in memory or cognition.
 All screenings are confidential.

-Dementia Live (DL) - DL is a high-impact, hands-on experience that promotes understanding of the cognitive and sensory changes associated with dementia.
+Dementia Live - A high-impact, hands-on experience that promotes understanding of the cognitive and sensory changes associated with dementia.
 Participants gain dementia awareness and tips for improving communication and connection.

-Memory Cafés – Memory cafés are social gatherings for persons living with dementia, as well as persons interested in brain-healthy activities and life-long learning.
-Each café offers a program or activity that is enlightening and fun.
+Memory Cafés – Social gatherings for persons living with dementia, as well as persons interested in brain-healthy activities and life-long learning.
+Each gathering offers a program or activity that is enlightening and fun.
 No registration required.

-Project Lifesaver (PLS) – PLS is a program intended to promote the safety of persons with dementia who commonly wander.
+Project Lifesaver – A program intended to promote the safety of persons with dementia who commonly wander.
 Program participants wear a transmitter, about the size of a watch face, which allows first responders to locate them using radio waves.
 This program is available for Pepin County residents only and must be accessed through the Pepin County Sheriff’s Office.
 Phone: 715-672-5944.

-Purple Tube Project (PTP) – PTP is a collaborative effort between the ADRC and local law enforcement, to support community members living with dementia.
+Purple Tube Project – A collaborative effort between the ADRC and local law enforcement, to support community members living with dementia.
 The purpose of the program is to improve a potential crisis/emergency response by first responders.
 Person-centered information is gathered and stored in the home of a person living with dementia.
 This information is then made available to first responders if ever needed.